Your Complete Guide to Maid of Honor Duties

 Compile a bridal party budget.

 We know, being a bridesmaid can get expensive.
 Early on, the maid of honor should talk to each member of the bridal party about their budgets for the wedding.
-This can help inform pre-wedding party ideas—for example, maybe you'll skip the luxe bachelorette trip to Paris if a majority of the crew are on strict budgets and plan something closer to home.
+This can help inform pre-wedding party ideas—for example, maybe skip the luxe bachelorette trip to Paris if a majority of the crew are on strict budgets and instead opt to plan something closer to home.

 Deal with any conflicts.

 We hate to say it, but it's true—bridal parties don't always get along.
-And it's the maid of honor's responsibility to mediate any conflicts so they don't add more stress to the bride's plate.
+And being the maid of honor means resolving any conflicts so they don't add more stress to the bride's plate.
 So if two 'maids aren't vibing, the MOH needs to step in, bring both warring parties together and hash things out so the bride doesn't have to.

 Be the official wedding party point person.